ThomasStrong/CL_FEWD_Monolith/README.md

   + Hamburger menu display properties driven by the function hamburgerNav() which toggles the nav links to display/hide on button clicks.
 - A CSS animation linkHoverCab plays on hover over desktop-view header navigation links.
 In mobile and tablet views CSS transitions were used to mimic the animation on smaller screens.
 - The site has a simple grid layout with nested flexbox content.
 - A Web Accessibility Compliance Review was undertaken using Chrome Developer Tools' Lighthouse.
 A .pdf of the original review can be found in the repository under the filename lighthousereport1.pdf.
 Consequent reports were generated after following suggestions given by the Lighthouse review.
+The final Lighthouse report is labeled lighthousereport2.pdf and shows greater accessibility as well as other metrics.

 JavaScript Features -